Ernst II, Duke of Saxe-Coburg and Gotha

 |Timezone||LMT m10e58 (is local mean time)|

 German nobility, the second sovereign duke of the Duchy of Saxe-Coburg and Gotha, reigning from 1844 to his death.
-Ernest was the eldest child of Ernest I/III, Duke of Saxe-Coburg-Saalfeld, and his duchess, Princess Louise of Saxe-Gotha-Altenburg.
+Ernst was the eldest child of Ernst I/III, Duke of Saxe-Coburg-Saalfeld, and his duchess, Princess Luise of Saxe-Gotha-Altenburg.
 His brother, Prince Albert, later became the consort of Queen Victoria.
-Ernest's father became Duke of Saxe-Coburg and Gotha in 1826 through an exchange of territories.
+Ernst's father became Duke of Saxe-Coburg and Gotha in 1826 through an exchange of territories.

 - child->parent relationship with Luise, Princess of Saxe-Gotha-Altenburg (born 21 December 1800)